alanmitchell/file-to-bmon/docs/script_docs.md

 The file format for the sample code above only has one sensor reading for each line in the file.
 Thus, the code above only returns one tuple within the returned list of readings.

+### Testing Reader Classes

+A utility script is available that allows you test your Reader class before deployment.
+The script is `tools/test_reader.py` is example usage is

+    python3 test_reader.py gvea /home/user12/data/testfile.csv

+In this example, `gvea` is the module name holding the Reader class to be tested, and `/home/user12/data/testfile.csv` is the path to a file containg test data to read.
+Any errors that occur during execution are allowed to surface to facilitate debugging.
+If the script executes successfully, it prints the header rows from the data file, and it prints the sensor readings that are parsed from the first three rows of the data file.